-- Manage supply chain risk as a collective issue, recognising the need for trust and shared security standards across the entire network, including the organisation’s cyber impact on its partners.
+- Manage supply chain risk as a collective issue, recognizing the need for trust and shared security standards across the entire network, including the organization’s cyber impact on its partners.

 - Pursue and support public-private partnerships around critical cyber risk issues that can deliver stronger protections and baseline best practice standards for all.

-Despite the decline in organisational confidence in the ability to manage cyber risk, we are optimistic that more organisations are now clearly recognising the critical nature of the threat, and beginning to seek out and embrace best practices.
+Despite the decline in organizational confidence in the ability to manage cyber risk, we are optimistic that more organizations are now clearly recognizing the critical nature of the threat, and beginning to seek out and embrace best practices.

-Effective cyber risk management requires a comprehensive approach employing risk assessment, measurement, mitigation, transfer, and planning, and the optimal programme will depend on each company’s unique risk profile and tolerance.
+Effective cyber risk management requires a comprehensive approach employing risk assessment, measurement, mitigation, transfer, and planning, and the optimal program will depend on each company’s unique risk profile and tolerance.